 The SOEM sponsors scientific abstract presentations, a business meeting, and educational programming each year at the AAP National Conference & Exhibition.
 The Section also sponsors an annual call for abstracts presented at the national conference and published in the journal Pediatric Emergency Care.
 In addition, the Section sponsors PEM Landscapes, an intensive PEM review course every 2 years, an annual PEM Fellows Conference, and periodic PEM Leadership Retreats.
 PREP E-Med, an online subspecialty self-assessment program, is available at a discounted rate for SOEM members.
 SOEM also sponsors an online image gallery called PEMpix, and a series of PEM coding continuums, both available only to SOEM members.
 Members of the AAP and SOEM receive discounts on and access to AAP educational resources such as Pediatrics, AAP News, PediaLink, and manuals for health professionals (ie, the Redbook).

 National Conference & Exhibition

-The SOEM scientific abstract and educational program will be held during the AAP National Conference & Exhibition in New Orleans from October 25–29, 2019.
+The SOEM scientific abstract and educational program is held annually during the AAP National Conference & Exhibition.

 SAVE when you subscribe to PREP® E-Med